AlexisObel/Ob3l3xy.github.io/_posts/2024-04-02-AfricaHackonQ1Masterclass.md

 ![Alt Text](/assets/img/pitch.JPG)

 For the request that was sent to intruder, under Payload Positions, I highlighted the email value and clicked add.
 The same was done for the password value.
-This was done to configure the positions where the payloads would be added.
+This was done to add the values as part of the payload for the intruder attack.

 ![Alt Text](/assets/img/payload4.JPG)